 Upon visiting the new exhibit, however, I was shocked to find that poor Billy is still being kept in a tiny area separate from the other elephants.
 He was still displaying the same repetitive swaying and head-bobbing behavior that demonstrates his stress, boredom, and depression.
 When I spoke to the attendant on duty, he had no awareness of the basic needs of elephants, such as their need for daily exercise.
 He told me that the elephants were rotated from one small area to another.

 This new "state-of-the-art" elephant exhibit is not at all what the L.A.
 Zoo promised it would be.
 It seems to me that the new exhibit was built more to impress paying visitors than to meet Billy's needs.
+Not to mention that it cost taxpayers 42 million dollars.
 I feel betrayed and lied to by the Los Angeles Zoo, and I'm still very much concerned about the fate of Billy.

-Please sign this petition to demand that the L.A.
+Please sign and share this petition to demand that the L.A.
 Zoo free Billy to an elephant sanctuary because he is displaying severe signs of stress in his present environment.

 We are asking that signers of this petition please inundate Los Angeles City Council and the Mayor with calls and letters/emails that politely express that they do not agree with elephants being kept in zoos and why, and that they should be released to elephant sanctuaries.

 There are two amazing accredited sanctuaries who are ready and most willing to take Billy.
 They are the Performing Animal Welfare Society, and the Cambodia Wildlife Sanctuary.
 God bless them!

 Below are articles and a recent video that shows poor Billy displaying his stress-related behavior of head-bobbing.
 You need to scroll down on the 'L.A.
 Progressive' news article by Marcy Winograd.